-Syllabus: The module is made up of five sub-themes of equivalent of two weeks each, with an accompanying introduction/conclusion:
+The module is made up of five sub-themes of two weeks each, with an accompanying introduction/conclusion:

-a) Introduction – covers the scope of the module and offers a brief summary and overview.
+a) Introduction to the module, offering a brief summary and overview.

-b) Governmental and Institutional Power and Conflict - explores the following: scope of states’ capacity to assert power, and to drive and respond to conflict; the relationship between the individual and organisational power, and how people experience this power in their daily lives; the importance of law for framing power; growth of international organisations and jurisdictional tensions over power and conflict (e.g. EU and its member states; UN).
+b) Governmental and Institutional Power and Conflict includes the scope of states’ capacity to assert power, and to drive and respond to conflict; the relationship between the individual and organisational power, and how people experience this power in their daily lives.

-c) Social and Societal Power and Conflict: – explores the importance of social factors such as race, class, gender, disability, etc. in shaping power, and how conflicts emerge through contestations of the inequalities present in these formations.
+c) Social and Societal Power and Conflict explores the importance of social factors such as race, class, gender, disability, etc. in shaping power and inequalities, and the conflicts that arise out of these.

-f) Theories of Power and Conflict – explores the main theories of power some of which explain why conflict will occur and others of which explore how and why conflict will be supressed.
+f) Theories of Power and Conflict – explores the main theories of power to help explain why conflict occurs and how it can be supressed.

 The assessment is made up of the following:

-- 1. A prezi (or powerpoint) presentation, which will be presented in the seminar class to provide formative feedback, and submitted as a text only presentation for assessment (50% of module grade), covers learning outcomes 1 and 2.
+- 1. A presentation, which will be presented as a group in the seminar class to provide formative feedback, and submitted individually as a written presentation for assessment (50% of module grade), covers learning outcomes 1 and 2.